codeCrafter8/TravelAgencyManagementSystem/README.md

 ## General Information
 This project was designed as a multithreaded client-server application.
 Client and server are connecting by sockets.
+The app supports connections to multiple clients at the same time
+     due to multithreading.
 It is a fully functional system which allows to manage a travel agency both from a client and admin side.

 ## Technologies Used